delpikye-v/react-radio-checkbox/README.md

     {
         label: 'Display', value: 'value', disabled: false,  // disabled option
         className: 'itemClass', labelClassName: 'labelClass'
-        jsx // in case you want to change the label to a complex element },
+        jsx // in case you want to change the label to a complex element, checkedIcon // it is url or exact icon (SEE LIVE EXAMPLE) },
     ...,
     'value' // => make option { label: value, value: value }

     // ex: [ { value: '1', disabled: true, jsx: <span>xyzmrer....</span> }... ]
 ]